 What it really comes down to is that you shouldn't depend on rodenticides alone for mouse control.
 Sometimes they're needed in small amounts, for a very short period of time; but even when that's the case, poisons should be considered an adjunct to trapping and exclusion, not a substitute for it.

 At the Athens Regional Office of Rid-A-Critter, we specialize in long-lasting mouse control that doesn't depend on poisons.
-We do this by trapping the mice that are already in your home, and making it mouse-proof so new mice can't get in.
-Usually, no poisons are needed at all; and when they are, we use only very small amounts, for a very short time, after which they can be removed.
+We do this by trapping the mice that are already in your home, and making it mouse-proof to keep new mice from getting into the house.

 What this means for you is that you get a more permanent solution to your mouse problem, without any of the drawbacks of relying on mouse poisons.
 What it means for us is that we'll miss you when we leave because you won't need to pay us to come back every month for the rest of time to refill your mouse bait stations.